smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ### ETH_CHAIN_ID

-- Default: _none_
+- Default: `"1"`

 This environment variable specifies the default chain ID.
 Any job spec that has not explicitly set `EVMChainID` will connect to this default chain.
+If you do not have a chain in the database matching this value, any jobs that try to use it will throw an error.

 ### EVM_DISABLED